aeonSolutions/PCB-Prototyping-Catalogue/README.md

 - Battery Management Systems (BMS)
 - ...

+ Below there's a list of available Kicad Projects with PCB designs and components.
+Enjoy!

 | ![](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/likeShareComment.jpg) | *Don't forget to **LIKE** , **SHARE** and **subscribe** the free chat groups* and if you downloaded one of AeonLabs's PCBs consider sponsor  any open hardware project with a donation or a cup of coffee.
 Links on the top, right side pane and below. |
 |-------------|------|